 They like the model of Pope Urban VIII’s church.
 They see magnificent cathedrals and want to build equally grand television mansions.
 They want to collect prayer offerings the way the Pope collected tithes.
 They reject what Jesus did to the money changers in the temple.
 Most of all, they reject Jesus’ messages of love and inclusiveness.
 They see profit in preaching divisive bigotry and hatred of people who’s lives we don’t understand.

 We needn’t believe in Jesus or God or the Bible to understand that the defenders of marriage are really protectors of privilege and purveyors of hatred.
 Their “defense of marriage” has the same cynical roots as the “Patriot Act” and its attacks on the First Amendment.
 The people who want to regulate our sex lives are the same people who want to condemn ant-war dissent, and who want to force librarians to tell them what books we check out.
 They are the same people who want to eliminate science courses from our schools and teach creationism instead.

 The promoters of the bigotry amendment believe the Pilgrims got it wrong.
 But did they?
 The Pilgrims came to America at huge personal risk and cost.
 In their first winter here almost half of them died.
 But they came and they risked death and they struggled to build a society that was freer than the one they left behind.
 Because they believed it was important.

 Can it be wrong to struggle to advance freedom?
 The Pilgrims risked their lives for it.
-What will we risk to protect the freedom of our fellow citizens?
-How hard will we work to defeat the purveyors of bigotry this fall?
+What will we risk to protect the freedom of our fellow citizens throughout the United States?

 By Tom Hall